bluesky/tiled/docs/source/tutorials/caching.md

 ```

 This works exactly the same as before, but now the data is stored in files on disk.
-The data can be shared across processes and reused betweening working sessions.
+The data can be shared across processes and reused between working sessions.

 Some things to know: